carlosmunoz/zanata-wiki/Coding-Guide.md

-# Coding for the Zanata project

 We aim to maintain a consistent coding style for the Zanata project.
 Keeping style consistent helps keep our code easy to read, helps avoid unnecessary merge conflicts, and ensures that a diff between commits will usually only show what has actually changed.
 It makes everyone's life a little better.

 *Note:* We have recently changed our style preferences.
 At the time of writing, not all source code has been updated to the new style.
+Please don't reformat existing files: we want to do them all at once to keep the history manageable.

 ## Copy existing style
 The simplest way to use a consistent coding style is to copy the style in the file you are editing, or in nearby files.